ParthAhuja143/zania/README.md

 ├── docker-compose.yml            # Docker Compose configuration for the entire application ├── README.md                     # Project documentation
 └── tsconfig.json                 # TypeScript configuration file

+Architectural / API Design Approach
+When approaching the design of this full-stack application, my primary focus was on ensuring simplicity, scalability, and maintainability.
+Here’s a breakdown of the design approach:

+Separation of Concerns: I followed a clear separation of responsibilities between the frontend and backend to ensure that each layer could evolve independently.
+The frontend handled the UI interactions and the data display, while the backend API was responsible for data management and business logic.

+Local Data Persistence: To meet the requirement of data permanence across reloads, I leveraged the browser's localStorage.
+This allows the application to persist user data (like the JSON cards) locally, reducing the need for frequent server requests.
+The application initializes localStorage with default data if not present and retrieves, updates, or adds data as needed.

+REST API Design: I created a RESTful interface that simulates server-like data fetching using local storage.
+This approach ensures that data manipulation (fetching, adding new cards) could happen through an API structure, which could later be extended to communicate with a real backend server.
+The API follows standard REST conventions to keep the structure clean and intuitive.

+Data Flow: The frontend interacts with this API to fetch, display, and manage the data dynamically.
+By structuring the API this way, I’ve made it possible to easily swap out the local storage API for a remote server later on, without requiring significant changes to the frontend.